kandabi/tip-calculator/README.md

 # TipCalculator

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) and json-server.

 ## Development server